Easy Ciabatta Rolls

 How to Make Ciabatta Rolls

-• Make the Starter.
-The night before making the rolls, whisk the flour, water and yeast together in a medium-sized bowl.
-Cover the bowl with plastic wrap, and let it sit out on the counter overnight.
-It should be large and bubbly the next day.
+• Rest.
+Cover the bowl with plastic wrap.
+Then, leave it to sit out on the counter overnight.
+It should be nice and bubbly the next day.

-• Mix the Dry Dough Ingredients.
-The next day, combine your flour, yeast, and salt for the dough in a stand mixer.
+• Mix the dry ingredients.
+Add flour, yeast, and salt to the bowl of your stand mixer.
 Use the hook attachment, since we’ll be kneading dough, and give the ingredients a stir to combine.

-• Stretch and Fold.
-With greased hands, stretch and fold each side of the dough to the opposite side.
+• Stretch and fold.
+After the first rise, grease your hands and then stretch and fold each side of the dough to the opposite side, as pictured.

-• Repeat Three (3) Times.
-Repeat this process another 3 times, for a total of 4 stretches/folds and 2 hours total of rest time.
+• Repeat.
+Repeat this process another 3 times, for a total of 4 stretches/folds and 2 hours total of rising time.
 After the last stretch, let the dough rest for another 30 minutes.
+Whew!
+It’s a bit of effort, but trust me when I say that these ciabatta rolls are worth it.

-• Shape the Rolls.
-Once the dough has rested for the last time, turn it out onto a clean, lightly-floured surface.
-Roll the dough out into a log, as evenly as possible.
-Then cut the log into 6 equal pieces.
-Press each piece into a rough square.
+• Shape the rolls.
+Turn the dough out onto a clean floured surface.
+Roll the dough out into a log, and use a sharp knife to cut the log into 6 even-sized pieces.
+Press each dough piece into a rough square.

-• Moisten with Water.
-Once the rolls have rested, spray each one generously with water.
+• Moisten with water.
+Before the rolls go into the oven, give the tops of the dough squares a generous spritz with water.
 They should look quite wet.

 Three ciabatta rolls stacked on top of each other.